Dynamic Table Overview

 Lakehouse currently uses a scheduling mechanism to update Dynamic Tables.
 The following scheduling modes are supported:

-1. Define scheduling properties in DDL statements
+1. Define scheduling properties in the DDL statement

 2. Define scheduling in Lakehouse Studio